-Current base: Helston, Cornwall, UK.
-Previous: Philadelphia, Pennsylvania, USA
+Now based in Helston, Cornwall, UK.
+Previously near Philadelphia, Pennsylvania, USA

-Alex Brown is a consultant in the Business School Admissions field (specific bio for MBA Admissions), a marketing consultant, and a horse welfare advocate.
+Alex Brown is a consultant in the Business School Admissions field (specific bio for MBA Admissions), a marketing consultant, a teacher and a horse welfare advocate.
 Brown taught Marketing (focus: Digital) for more than 20 years at the University of Delaware.
 Brown wrote for the Cecil Whig (local paper: sports), and has written for the New York Times’ The Rail (horse racing).
 A hallmark of Brown’s career has been the pioneering use of social media throughout his teaching, industry, consulting and advocacy work.

 Creative work: Brown recently authored Missionville, a story about a fictional racetrack in Pennsylvania.
 Brown also authored the e-book Becoming a Clear Admit: The Definitive Guide to MBA Admissions, and published the book: Greatness and Goodness: Barbaro and His Legacy.
 Brown also produced a 50 minute YouTube series: Horses: Sports, Culture and Slaughter.
 Brown helped oversee the development of “Wharton Innovates”, a CD and short form catalog, for Wharton MBA Admissions, several years ago, and has recently helped roll MBA DecisionWire for Clear Admit.

 Advocacy work: Brown has focused on horse welfare issues for a number of years, leading an online community that has raised more than $1.5m.